Consensys/ekho/README.md

 URL: `/web3/refresh`

-Method: POST

 This will pull down all events emitted by the ekho contract, and make them ready for processing.

 ### Creating a User

 To create a user:

-- POST: /users
+URL: `/users`

+Postdata:

 Provide the user's name

 ### Adding a Contact